Princess Diana’s favourite places in London

 Born into a wealthy family in 1961, Diana Spencer was never going to be ordinary.
-In 1975, after her father inherited the title Earl Spencer, Diana became a Lady.
-That same year, the family moved to the stately home of Althorp in Northamptonshire.
-Mingling with the royals – her grandmother was lady-in-waiting to the Queen Mother, while her elder sister Sarah dated Princes Charles in the 1970s – the signs were already there: Diana had a regal air.
-And yet she was humble.
-Her parents divorced; she didn’t excel academically at Riddlesworth Hall, West Heath or Switzerland’s Institut Alpin Videmanette, and after leaving school, she worked as a nanny
+After her father inherited the title Earl Spencer in 1975, Diana became a Lady.
+That same year, the family moved to the stately home of Althorp in Northamptonshire (Diana’s final resting place, above).
+The Spencers mingled with the royal family: her grandmother was lady-in-waiting to the Queen Mother, while her elder sister Sarah dated Princes Charles in the 1970s.

-or hats at formal occasions.
-As she put it: ‘You can’t cuddle a child with
+or hats at formal occasions, saying ‘you can’t cuddle a child with

 a hat on’.

 There are memorials to the princess across London.
-The Diana, Princess of Wales Memorial Fountain opened in Hyde Park in 2004, and is inspired by her spirit and love of children.
-In iconic department store Harrods, meanwhile, visitors can sign a condolence book and admire a fountain, candles, bronze statues and portraits of Diana and Dodi Fayed, the son of the store’s former owner, who died with the princess.
+The Diana, Princess of Wales Memorial Fountain opened in Hyde Park in 2004, inspired by her spirit and love of children.

-Diana was passionate about dance.
-In 1985, she danced with John Travolta at President Reagan’s White House Gala, and performed with Wayne Sleep, a former dancer for the Royal Ballet Company, at the Royal Opera House as a surprise for Charles’ birthday.
+Diana was passionate about dance: in 1985, she danced with John Travolta at President Reagan’s White House Gala; Diana also performed with Wayne Sleep, a former dancer for the Royal Ballet Company, at the Royal Opera House as a surprise for Charles’ birthday.
 The princess dreamed of becoming a ballerina and was a fan of the English National Ballet, becoming a patron in 1989.
-If you want to enjoy the ballet, don’t miss Nureyev’s Romeo and Juliet at the Southbank Centre (1-5 Aug). www.ballet.org.uk
+If you’d like to see ballet in London, Sadler’s Wells is a major hub, while the Peacock Theatre regularly stages child-friendly ballets. www.ballet.org.uk